Jbarfield101/Blossom/README.md

 npm run tauri build  # build a release bundle
 ```

 The Rust backend can launch local tools such as ComfyUI and Ollama.
-Set the
+ComfyUI is
-ComfyUI folder location in the app's Settings page.
+bundled and starts without any folder configuration.
 Python is detected
 automatically, and you can adjust the interpreter path from Settings if needed.
 Install the [`ollama`](https://github.com/ollama/ollama) CLI separately if you
 plan to use the general chat features; the Python package is not required.